altocodenl/cell/readme.md

    - Sequence + reworked cell.get/put (including cell.respond)
       - Change put to not use p or v
       - Modify get and put to use just the first step of the path as hook, rather than looking for a match everywhere.
 I want to see how much this breaks my tests, to see if there are good countercases.
-         - Add test to test new behavior against old behavior
       - Fully define fizzbuzz (single fizzbuzz) and html generation/validation, make sure that get and put with single hook work with it.
       - Reimplement cell.respond fully understanding the algorithm, including the commas.
          - Understand the naive, from the top approach.